Pricing

 Printing a “Suggested Tip Guide” on the bottom of the guest check doesn't change it from a tip to an automatic gratuity because the customer still gets to choose what tip amount, if any, they want to leave.

-Benefits of Automatic Gratuities
+Benefits of automatic gratuities

 The option to provide automatic gratuities gives restaurants additional flexibility outside of traditional tipping, and below are a couple of key benefits: